Jscherbe/frontend/site/pages/demos/modals.md

 <h2 class="h2">Iframes (Auto Layout)</h2>

-Modal Builder has an `autoIframe` feature (enabled by default) that intelligently styles iframes if they are the sole item within the dialog body.
+Modal Builder has an `autoIframe` feature (must be enabled explicitly with `"autoIframe": true`) that intelligently styles iframes if they are the sole item within the dialog body.
 It removes padding to create a seamless embed experience.
 *   **Media Iframes (Aspect Ratio):** If the iframe has static `width` and `height` attributes (like a standard YouTube embed), the modal automatically retains that aspect ratio responsively.
 *   **Document Iframes (Fill):** If the iframe has percentage dimensions or no dimensions (like embedding a map or full webpage), the modal forces the iframe to completely fill the available space.

 <h3 class="h3">Media Iframe (YouTube Aspect Ratio)</h3>

-Because this YouTube iframe includes standard width/height attributes, `autoIframe` will apply `.modal--iframe-ratio` and a dynamic inline `aspect-ratio`, ensuring the video scales perfectly without stretching or requiring wrapper divs.
+Because this YouTube iframe includes standard width/height attributes, `autoIframe` will apply `.modal--frame-ratio` and a dynamic inline `aspect-ratio`, ensuring the video scales perfectly without stretching or requiring wrapper divs.

 {% CodePreview %}